Containerize your PHP application (Docker 101)

 It does so by using all the layers (or instructions) of the Dockerfile.

-You will find that you can run multiple instances of the same image and that once one or more layer are saved into your cache memory it will be a lot faster to run the process.
+You will find that you can run multiple instances of the same image and that once one or more layers are saved into your cache memory it will be a lot faster to run the process.

 As you have seen a little above we can choose an image to run in our Docker host, for example, I can use the command